 7. Cleaning equipment

 It seems pretty obvious but when starting out and having a thousand things to do, this one can be easy to forget.
 I know it all seems like a drag, but once again by UK Law, you need to use a disposable blue roll and an anti-bacterial surface cleaner and a separate sanitiser.

 This will be important for your star rating when you are inspected by the local authority who will ask how you clean your set-up.

-As street food become more popular amongst the masses, so increases the competition from other food traders.
+As street food becomes more popular amongst the masses, so increases the competition from other food traders.
 You, therefore, have to stand out amongst the crowd.
 This involves large signage above your stall clearly stating what you sell.

 You obviously need to tell people what you are selling, which involves designing and creating a menu.
 A good tip is for your menu to be big and clear enough for people to see at a distance or when there are crowds.

 As mentioned in the beginning you will need transportation to move all this equipment.
 You will also need storage, especially if you are hiring a van.
 You, therefore, may want to consider a garage or dedicated storage facility.

 Even if you buy a van, the amount of food stall equipment will grow over time (I assure you it will), which means you will need additional space to store it.

 Most food can be cooked on-site from a food stall, but You will most definitely need some sort of food storage, whether at home or in a dedicated prep kitchen.